 Matt was an early learner of playing musical instruments.
-He'd been trained some on the saxophone before taking up the guitar at the young age of eleven years.
-As it happened a friend loaned him a copy of the self-titled Metallica album, and Matt was off to the races.
+He'd been trained some on the saxophone before taking up the guitar at the young age of 11 years.
+As it happened, a friend loaned him a copy of the self-titled Metallica album, and Matt was off to the races.

 The music of Trivium has been described using lots of different sub-genres of metal.
 The early music of In Flames has been considered one of Trivium's primary influences.
 Matt and the boys are all quite young, and we hope to hear much more music from them in the days to come.